Slyracoon23/hugo-academia-blog/content/authors/admin/_index.md

 ---

 Earl Potters is a computer sciencist and a skilled smart-contract developer.
 He has experience in robotics and artificial intelligence, which he gained while working on his own robotics club at university of Colorado Boulder.
-Earl has expand his skillset to blockchain both learning smart-contracts and web3 tooling.
+Earl has expanded his skillset to blockchain, learning smart-contracts and web3 tooling.
 He is currently working for CityDAO, a DAO focused on developing the cities of the future.